lflrnr/Coursera-UMichigan-Applied_Data_Science_assignments/README.md

 - https://runestone.academy/runestone/books/published/fopp/index.html
 - https://runestone.academy/runestone/default/user/register

-Now I know Python, what about Statistics?
+What about an intro Statistics course?

 OpenIntro Statistics - used at UC Irvine for undergraduate and graduate stats courses as well as numerous community colleges and top tier universities.
 If you click on the "Labs" tab, you can see exercises using R as well as Python.